ayadij/pure-react/input-controls.md

 try changing this.setState to ignore all event data instead always setting the text the the same value,

+### controlled input
+- accepts its current value as a prop, as well as a callback to change that value
+- changes states

 ### uncontrolled inputs
+- not as powerful

-when an input is uncontrolled, it manages its own internal state
+- when an input is uncontrolled, it manages its own internal state
+- remembers what you typed in a form.. you have to pull the value from the field when you need it.

 #### ref
 the ref prop is a special one